Teófilo Cubillas

 Teófilo Juan Cubillas Arizaga ([teˈofilo kuˈβiʎas]; born 8 March 1949) is a Peruvian former footballer who played as an attacking midfielder.
-He was selected as Peru's greatest ever player in an IFFHS poll, in which he was also included in the world's Top 50.
-He was renowned for his technique, shooting ability and free kick ability.
+He is considered Peru's greatest ever player and one of the best in the history of South America.
+In an IFFHS poll he was selected as the best Peruvian player in history and was also included in the world's Top 50 of the 20th century.
+At the 1970 FIFA World Cup, Pelé acknowledged Cubillas, referring to him as his successor.
+Cubillas was renowned for his technique, shooting ability and free kick ability.

-Nicknamed El Nene (The Kid), he was part of the Peru national team that won the 1975 Copa América.
-He helped Peru reach the quarter finals at the 1970 FIFA World Cup and again at the 1978 World Cup and was elected the South American Footballer of the Year in 1972.
+Beginning at Alianza Lima, he was nicknamed El Nene (The Kid), and was part of the Peru national team that won the 1975 Copa América.
+He helped Peru reach the quarter finals at the 1970 FIFA World Cup and again at the 1978 World Cup, along with qualifying for the 1982 World Cup.
+He was elected the South American Footballer of the Year in 1972.
+At a club level, he is the second all time highest goalscorer of Alianza Lima with 165 and the top goalscorer of the Fort Lauderdale Strikers with 65.
+For the national team, he is the third all time goalscorer with 28 goals in 81 appearances.
+He is also the joint 10th all time goalscorer of the FIFA World Cup with 10 goals in 13 matches.

 In 2004, Pelé selected Cubillas as one of the FIFA 100, a list of 125 footballing greats.
 In February 2008, to celebrate the 50th anniversary of the first Brazilian World Cup victory, he was selected in the All-Star First Team of South America of the past 50 years.
 Cubillas is one of only three players to score five or more goals in two different World Cups, the other two being Miroslav Klose and Thomas Müller.
+His free-kick against Scotland in 1978 is renowned as one of the best goals scored at the World Cup.